sysujjlab/sysujjlab.github.io/content/authors/Former students under guidance/_index.md

 6. Yuqi Lin, enrolled in 2018, obtained a master's degree from Columbia University.

+7. Fuyuan Yang, enrolled in 2018, is a direct Ph.D. student at Tsinghua University now.

-7. Yechun Liao, enrolled in 2020, obtained a master's degree from the University of Manchester.
+8. Yechun Liao, enrolled in 2020, obtained a master's degree from the University of Manchester.

-8. Yuhao Zhu, enrolled in 2020, is pursuing a master's degree at Nanyang Technological University.
+9. Yuhao Zhu, enrolled in 2020, is pursuing a master's degree at Nanyang Technological University.

-9. Xuanxin Ke, enrolled in 2020, is pursuing a master's degree at Nanyang Technological University.
+10. Xuanxin Ke, enrolled in 2020, is pursuing a master's degree at Nanyang Technological University.

-10. Zijia Chen, enrolled in 2020, is pursuing a master's degree at Fudan University.
+11. Zijia Chen, enrolled in 2020, is pursuing a master's degree at Fudan University.

-11. Yafei Zhang, enrolled in 2021, is pursuing a combined master's and Ph.D. degree at the University of Cambridge.
+12. Yafei Zhang, enrolled in 2021, is pursuing a combined master's and Ph.D. degree at the University of Cambridge.

-12. Ketong Li, enrolled in 2021, is pursuing a master's degree at Imperial College London.
+13. Ketong Li, enrolled in 2021, is pursuing a master's degree at Imperial College London.